lando/lando/examples/laravel/README.md

 # Should install the laravel installer and install a new laravel app
 cd laravel
-lando ssh -c "composer global require laravel/installer" lando ssh -c "laravel new app"
+lando ssh -c "composer global require laravel/installer && laravel new app"

 # Should start up succesfully
 cd laravel